Catmose College: Catmose College (since 2009)

+Since at least 2015 the school has been a licensed partner organisation of the Duke of Edinburgh's Award.
+In recent years there has been an emphasis on extracurriculars at the school; ceramics, French, chess, and astronomy are some of the free programmes offered.

 Facilities

 The Catmose Sports Centre includes a gym, 2 dance studios, 8 court sports hall, floodlit synthetic pitch, netball & tennis courts and coffee house plus the existing 25-metre swimming pool which was refurbished in 2007.
 There is also the Catmose Gallery and the Catmose Theatre.

-Catmose College is a technology-led facility and offers a range of devices for student use.
-PCs are located throughout the college building and each student is given a unique login to give them access to the machines at any time during the day.
-Available from the library, students are able to borrow a range of fiction and non-fiction books, iPads, laptops, digital cameras, broadcast quality video cameras, audio recorders and microphones.

-Within the music department there is a Pro Tools equipped multitrack recording studio complete with a live and control room.
-There are 5 practice rooms for student use including Yamaha pianos, guitar amps and a set of Roland V Drums.

 The college theatre is equipped with professional grade sound, light and AV equipment.
 It is used for presentations, assemblies and College productions.
 Recent productions have included Hairspray the musical and Alice in Wonderland.

 Sports

 Sport at Catmose is integrated within the college's core curriculum, as an examination subject, and as a key component of the extracurricular opportunities available.
 Each student participates in two physical education lessons per week, and has the opportunity to study GCSE PE or BTEC Sport in years 10 and 11.

-The college offers over twenty five sports throughout the academic year through core physical education, extracurricular sport, the electives programme and examination PE.